What is an Indicator of Attack (IOA)

 2) Internal hosts with non-standard ports

-Internal hosts communicating to external hosts using non-standard ports or protocol/port mismatches, such as sending command shells (SSH) rather than HTTP, HTTPS traffic over port 80,443, the default web port.
+Internal hosts communicate with external hosts using non-standard ports or protocol/port mismatches, such as sending command shells (SSH) rather than HTTP, and HTTPS traffic over port 80,443, the default web port.

 3) Public Servers/DMZ to Internal hosts

-Publically servers or demilitarized zone (DMZ) hosts communicating to internal hosts.
-This allows leapfrogging from the outside to the inside and back, permitting data exfiltration and remote access to assets such as RDP(Remote Desktop Protocol), Radmin, SSH.
+Publically servers or demilitarized zone (DMZ) hosts communicate with internal hosts.
+This allows leapfrogging from the outside to the inside and back, permitting data exfiltration and remote access to assets such as RDP(Remote Desktop Protocol), Radmin, and SSH.

-An example of a Report that monitor Top 10 Traffic from “DMZ” zone to “Internal/Client” Zone.
+Example of a Report that monitors Top 10 Traffic from “DMZ” zone to “Internal/Client” Zone.

-From this report, Security Analyst should investigate to Highlighted Servers that communicating to Internal hosts via RDP(TCP/3389), SSH(TCP/22)
+From this report, Security Analyst should investigate to Highlighted Servers that communicating with Internal hosts via RDP(TCP/3389), SSH(TCP/22)